YutaUra/nlplint/README.md

 ## Extension Settings

-* `nlplint.openaiOrganizationId`: OpenAI Organization ID.
+- `nlplint.openaiOrganizationId`: OpenAI Organization ID.
 This is optional.
-* `nlplint.preferredLanguage`: Language used by the natural language processing model to explain
+- `nlplint.preferredLanguage`: Language used by the natural language processing model to explain
-* `nlplint.telemetry`: Enable Telemetry.
-Note: Data will be used for research purposes.
-Please keep it turned on.

 ## Known Issues